-Assist regional municipalities and agencies in attaining trash reduction objectives by supporting ordinances and other extended producer responsibility strategies that can reduce trash before it reaches the Estuary.
-Help establish and report on a regional trash reduction indicator to evaluate source reduction efforts.
+Assist regional municipalities and agencies in attaining trash reduction objectives by assisting in source reduction activities, such as extended producer responsibility strategies that can reduce trash before it reaches the Estuary, and by highlighting trash reduction rates in the State of the Estuary Report when trash-tracking metrics are agreed upon by Bay Area stakeholders.

 TASK 30-1 Partner with municipalities, counties, pollution prevention organizations, and other stakeholders to research and implement effective extended producer responsibility (EPR) strategies for food and beverage packaging in the Estuary.
-Highlight successful strategies and develop recommendations for regional and well as local approches.
+Highlight successful strategies and develop recommendations for regional and well as local approaches.